Jagpreet-Sifive/Chisel1/README.md

 # Chisel1
-his is a new repo.
+This is a new repo.